benediktclaus/pkv-report/README.md

 ### Step 3: Install This Template

 1.  **Download the Repository:** Clone or download this repository as a ZIP file and extract it.
-2.  **Find Your Local Typst Package Directory:** You need to find the standard package directory for your operating system.
+2.  **Find Your Local typst Package Directory:** You need to find the standard package directory for your operating system.
     * **Windows:** `%APPDATA%\typst\packages\` (e.g., `C:\Users\<YourName>\AppData\Roaming\typst\packages`)
     * **macOS:** `~/Library/Application Support/typst/packages/`
     * **Linux:** `~/.local/share/typst/packages/`